-This sounds scary, but if you know the secondary drowning signs and how to handle it, it can be monitored and treated before the situation turns critical.
+This sounds scary, but if you know the dry drowning signs and how to handle it, it can be monitored and treated before the situation turns critical.

-When a child breathes a small amount of water into their lungs, something that can happen when there struggling to swim, goes underwater, swallows water, is dunked or is splashed in the face, the water thats breathed in through the mouth or nose gets caught in the child’s airways.
+When a child breathes a small amount of water into their lungs, something that can happen when there struggling to swim, goes underwater, swallows water, is dunked or is splashed in the face, the water that’s breathed in through the mouth or nose gets caught in the child’s airways.
 The vocal cords then begin to spasm from inflammation, swell and close up after you’ve already left the pool.
+This is dry drowning.

 Water in the lungs can cause swelling that forces the airways to close shut, making it difficult, if not impossible to breathe.

 Dry drowning usually happens immediately after the child has breathed water into their lungs, you’ll see the signs of dry drowning quickly.

 Dry drowning is when breathing is difficult due to the airways closing up, but secondary drowning is a little different.
 When water is consumed in the lungs, it builds up filling the lungs, until it causes trouble breathing just like dry drowning.
 This condition is called pulmonary edema.

-Secondary drowning has delayed symptoms which typically appear within 1 – 24 hours.
+Secondary drowning signs are delayed and typically appear within 1 – 24 hours.

 Doctors who treat both types of submersion injuries often see mild cases but in very rare cases, children who are not treated can result in hospitalization and even death.
-Always err on the side of caution when it comes to diagnosing post-swimming behavior and symptoms.
+Always err on the side of caution when it comes to diagnosing post-swimming behavior and dry drowning signs.

 Dry Drowning Signs to Watch For

 The symptoms for Dry Drowning and Secondary Drowning are the same, and a professional will properly diagnose your child if they experience any of the following symptoms but here is what dry drowning looks like:

 - Persistent Coughing